I had balance and walking problems

 he knew my spine intimately I could trust him -

 I thought I would be safe.
 I didn't know what else to do -

-to the right than before!
-I was in hospital for ten days.
+even more over to the right than before!

 When I got home

 I knew something was seriously wrong.
 I couldn’t straighten up, couldn’t raise